sagarjain007/stock-analysis/README.md

 # stock-analysis
-Python for stock analysis and Portfolio Optimization
+Using Python for Stock analysis and Portfolio Optimization